MIxS-MInAS/MIxS-MInAS.github.io/docs/phases.md

 This package will then be incorporated into the main MIxS project.

-## Phase Two: standard ancient DNA submission combinationss
+## Phase Two: standard ancient DNA submission combinations

 This phase will involve the community in selecting the default and/or 'standard' MIxS checklists and relevent extensions that will be required for data submission of different ancient DNA sub-fields (all with the 'ancient' MIxS extension).

-These standard submission combinationss will be recorded here, and also submitted to INSDC repositories to act as the default metadata schemas for all ancient samples.
+These standard submission combinations will be recorded here, and also submitted to INSDC repositories to act as the default metadata schemas for all ancient samples.

 ## Phase Three: term updates